bmcano/ResistanceCalculatorApp/README.md

  - some values for CTV on five or six band resistors would not show the correct value
  - after clearing selections sometimes sharing would still show the previously stored colors

+# Version 3.0.1
+ - added a button to link to my capacitor app
+ - targeted android 14

+# Version 3.0.2
+ - buttons to link to play store were swaped

-Current version of the app is `v3.0`.
+Current version of the app is `v3.0.2`.

-As of 5/8/23 the app has a 4.6 star review and over 3000 downloads on the Google Play Store.
+As of 8/2/23 the app has a 4.5 star review and over 10000 downloads on the Google Play Store.